-The Universal/National tooth notation system is used on all National Board Examinations.
-This system is a sequential tooth numbering system, designating the permanent dentition with numbers 1 through 32, and the primary dentition with letters A through T.
+The DLOSCETM utilizes the Universal/National System for tooth notation that has been adopted by the American Dental Association (ADA).
+This system is a sequential tooth numbering system, designating the permanent dentition (numbers 1-32), and the primary dentition (letters A-T).